|32 km/20 mi||545 m/1788 ft||Difficult|

 Starting at Shanklin Train Station, the ride quickly takes in some woodland single track.

-You then climb on to the highest point on the Isle of Wight and follow the downs until you descend on to the 'Squirrel Trail'.
+You then climb to the highest point on the Isle of Wight and follow the downs until you descend on to the 'Squirrel Trail'.
 You stay on the Squirrel Trail for about an hour.

 When you leave the trail, you continue on bridleways where you finish with a another section of woodland track.